defold/doc/docs/en/manuals/font.md

 ![Distance field artifacts](images/font/df_artifacts.png){srcset="images/font/df_artifacts@2x.png 2x"}

 If you don't want shadow or outline support, set their respective alpha values to zero.
-Otherwise, shadow and outline data will still be generated, taking up unnecessary space.
+Otherwise, shadow and outline data will still be generated, taking up unnecessary memory.

 ## Font Cache
 A font resource in Defold will result in two things at runtime, a texture and the font data.